allenai/ai2thor/README.md

 #### PickupObject

-Pick a visible object up that is in a scene and place it into the Agent’s inventory.
+Pick up a visible object and place it into the Agent’s inventory.
 Currently the Agent can only have a single object in its inventory.
-See below for a more complex example.

 ```python
 event = controller.step(dict(action='PickupObject', objectId="Mug|0.25|-0.27"))
 ```

 #### PutObject
 Put an object in the Agent’s inventory into a visible receptacle.
-In order for this to work, the agent must pick up a visible Mug and open a visible Fridge.
-See below for a more complete example.
+In the following example, it is assumed that the agent holds a Mug in its inventory, and there is an open visible Fridge.

 ```python
 event = controller.step(dict(